lf-lang/reactor-model/WHITEBOARD.md

 #### Questions:

-1. Use relay reactions instead of connections?
-2. Add initialization and termination triggers to reactions/mutations?
+1. Add initialization and termination triggers to reactions/mutations?
     * This would also be required to actually define what mutations' reactor-creations and -deletions do.
-3. Add stop-request to reactions/mutations?
+2. Add stop-request to reactions/mutations?

 #### Formalization: